 You will receive information within your separate roles as a Councillor and as a Liberal Democrat – and these should be treated a separate domains that should not be mixed without permission from the resident.

-You can find out more about data protection here.
+You can find out more about data protection in the GPDR section below.

 How do I organise my casework?

 If you don’t have a system for processing casework then you will ultimately fail to do it correctly.
 You will receive too much casework to simply hold everything in your head.
 Find a system that works for you and stick to it.
 If you’re a candidate starting off with casework it is a good idea to have a system in place before you get elected.

 Some information will need to be shared with your ward colleagues if there is more than one Lib Dem councillor in your ward.
 You should develop a casework system that works for you that takes into account the need to protect private data – and the need to work with Lib Dem ward colleagues if you have them.

 As Councillors we handle sensitive data almost every day – particularly through the casework we receive from residents.

 Councillors are ‘Data Controllers’ in a number of different domains.
 On behalf of the Council, on behalf of the Liberal Democrats and on behalf of ourselves.